All Episodes

 There is more than ample evidence that there was something, some serious, nefarious activity going on here.

-And not only do we need the Department of Justice to take action, but where in the world are the courts?
+And not only do we need the Department of Justice to take action, but where in the world are the court?

-Where are the judges that are going to say?
+Where are the judges that are going to take away the power?

-Well, the answer that question because we know that the Pfizer court judges, it's a rotating group of judges picked by the Supreme Court uh Chief Justice, John Roberts.
+Well, answer that question because we know that the FISA court judges, it's a rotating group of judges picked by the Supreme Court Chief Justice, John Roberts.

-Uh nobody no nobody's ever spoken to them, and I would think that a judge that where they had a premeditated fraud committed on their court is not happy, because I don't think any judge ever likes being lied to.
+Nobody's ever spoken to them, and I would think that a judge where they had a premeditated fraud committed on their court is not happy because I don't think any judge ever likes being lied to.

 I think Judge Roberts is waiting to see what the Department of Justice is going to do.